k19tvan/W3Band/README.md

 # First HTML Website
 ## INTRODUCE
-This is a website made for studying website building
+This is a website made for studying website building.

 ## INSTALLATION:
 You can istall this html code through some steps: